 Remember that you don’t have a 100% guarantee of making money from your investment.
 In fact, you might end up losing your capital.
 Whatever money you set aside for investing, ensure it does not affect your daily living expenses.

-By this, I mean having an emergency fund to cater to any emergencies like losing your income source so you don’t rush to liquidate your investment.
+By this, I mean having an emergency fund to cater to any emergencies like losing your income source, so you don’t rush to liquidate your investment.
 An emergency fund will also safeguard your financial needs in case the investment does not work.

-Asset classes with high-risk levels, like stocks, will also have higher returns in the long run compared to low-risk investments like cash and equivalents.
+Asset classes with high-risk levels like stocks will also have higher returns in the long run compared to low-risk investments like cash and equivalents.
 While cash and equivalent investments are highly liquid and have lower risks, there’s the inflation risk to worry about.
 Inflation risk is the risk of rising levels of inflation eroding or outpacing your small returns in time.

-“Every once in a while, the market does something so stupid it takes your breath away.”
+“Every once in a while, the market does something so stupid it takes your breath away.” – Jim Cramer.

-For starters, you can invest as an individual, where you are in charge of doing all the research and transactions related to buying and selling asset classes in your portfolio.
-I’d recommend this strategy to anyone who has time on their hands because there is a lot of research involved.
-You also need to understand financial statements, and analyze and interpret the results for any company you want to invest in.
+For starters, you can invest as an individual, where you are in charge of doing all the research and transactions related to buying and selling of asset classes in your portfolio.
+I’d recommend this strategy for anyone who has time on their hands because there is a lot of research involved.
+You also need to understand financial statements, analyze and interpret the results for any company you want to invest in.

 Alternatively, you can invest through a managed fund, like a mutual fund, exchange-traded fund (ETF), or an index fund.
 Managed funds usually use pooled money from various investors and invest in multiple assets.

+You also need to consider whether you want an active or passive management approach for your portfolio, whether you invest as an individual or through a managed fund.
 Passively managed funds focus solely on tracking a market index, leading to lower buy and sell transactions and costs.
 Actively managed portfolios work to beat the market index and earn higher returns, leading to more transactions and costs.

 Yes, do not put all your eggs in one basket, even in investing.
 Having different asset classes in your portfolio helps diversify risk and ensure you earn a return from one of the underlying assets when the other is not performing well.

-For example, you have an asset mix of bonds and stocks in your portfolio since bonds are less riskier than stocks.
+For example, you have an asset mix of bonds and stocks in your portfolio, since bonds are less riskier than stocks.
 If you want to focus solely on stocks, which is possible, ensure that you invest in stocks from different industries and sectors for better diversification.
 It’s also advisable that you avoid investing in your employer’s stocks.
 If the company goes bankrupt or winds up for whatever reason, you risk losing your capital and a source of income.

 Asset allocation is where you determine what percentage of each asset class goes into your portfolio.
-If you are mixing bonds, stocks, cash and equivalents, and real assets in your portfolio, you can allocate each of these assets based on your goals, risk tolerance, and return expectations.
+If you are mixing bonds, stocks, cash, and equivalents, and real assets in your portfolio, you can allocate each of these assets based on your goals, risk tolerance, and return expectations.

 Asset classes with high risks and returns can have a higher percentage in your portfolio if you have a long-term investment horizon and a high-risk appetite.
 You can then allocate a lower portion to other asset classes with lower risks for diversification.